codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 abstract: Let's continue our conversation about types and see how to apply then on the day to day
 ---

-We already spoke about the different type systems and how they work, now it's time to write some code and see how type can help us.
+We already spoke about the different type systems and how they work [here](https://codurance.com/2020/02/25/types-and-accepting-the-facts/), now it's time to write some code and see how type can help us.

 ## The Flight Search Example

-Imagine that we are building a company that searches for flights on multiple websites, we are exposing an endpoint that accepts JSON.
+Imagine that we are building a company that searches for flights on multiple websites.
+We are exposing an endpoint that accepts JSON.
 Right now we are only dealing with simple searches where all flights will have a return and the accepted JSON is:

 ```json
 {